 The decision tree construction takes place in main memory (all data and all models are kept in memory).

 The missing value handling corresponds to the method described here.
-The basic idea is to try for each split to send the missing values in every direction and the one yielding the best results (i.e. largest gain) is then used.
-If no missing values are present during training, the direction of a split that the most records are following is chosen as direction for missing values during testing.
+The basic idea is that for each split to try to send the missing values in every possible direction; the one yielding the best results (i.e. largest gain) is then used.
+If no missing values are present during training, the direction of the split that the most records are following is chosen as the direction for missing values during testing.

 Nominal columns are split in a binary manner.
 The determination of the split depends on the kind of problem: